-Introductory Poultry Production & Management
+Introductory Poultry Production & Management (AG3101AS)

-Year: III Total: 6 hours /week

-Semester: I Lecture: 4 hours/week
+Year: III Semester: I Total: 6 hours /week Lecture: 4 hours/week Tutorial: hour/week Practical: 2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide the basic knowledge and skills on poultry farming including breeds of chicken, housing, care and management of broiler and layer chicken for commercial farming and hatchery.
 It also aims to provide fundamental knowledge of marketing of chicken meat and eggs.
 The entire course deals with acquiring, and developing knowledge, skills and confidence that are necessary to commence and run a commercial poultry production and hatchery management.